AraibKhan/dice-game/README.md

 ## Demo

-A live demo of the Guess My Number project can be found at https://araib-dice-game.netlify.app/
+A live demo of the Dice Game project can be found at https://araib-dice-game.netlify.app/

 ## Contributing

-Contributions to the Guess My Number project are always welcome.
+Contributions to the Dice Game project are always welcome.
 If you have any suggestions or improvements, please submit a pull request.
 Before contributing, make sure to discuss your changes with the repository owners.